The glassy random laser: replica symmetry breaking in the intensity fluctuations of emission spectra

-The mean-field approximation of the model Eq. (\ref{eq:effective_Hamiltonian}) is exact when the probability distribution of the couplings is the same for all the mode couples $(j,k)$ and tetrads $(j,k,l,m)$.
-This is true, e.g., when mode localizations scale with the volume occupied by the active medium and their spectrum has a narrow-bandwidth, so that frequency matching always holds. \\ {\em{Replica Theory and Order Parameters} ---} Given the quenched randomness of the $J$'s, any observable depends on the particular realization of the disorder.
-Thus the relevant quantity is the disorder averaged free energy $F=- {\overline{\ln Z_J}}/\beta$, overline denotes disorder average, which can be evaluated using the replica trick \cite{EdwardsAnderson,MPVBook}: one considers $n$ copies of the system and evaluates the disorder averaged partition function $\overline{Z_J^n}$ of the replicated system.
-A continuation to real $n$ is, then, taken to evaluate ${\overline{\ln Z_J}}=\lim_{n\to 0} ({\overline{Z_J^n}}-1)/n$.
-As a results $F$ is expressed as a functional in the replica space of the overlap matrices
+The mean-field approximation of the model equation (\ref{eq:effective_Hamiltonian}) is exact when the probability distribution of the couplings is the same for all the mode couples $(j,k)$ and tetrads $(j,k,l,m)$.
+This is true, e.g., when mode localizations scale with the volume occupied by the active medium and their spectrum has a narrow-bandwidth around some given central frequency $\omega_0$, i.e., $|\omega_j -\omega_0|<\gamma$, $\forall~ j$, so that the frequency matching condition, cf. equation (\ref{eq:fmc}), always holds.